eyaadh/seedrBlackHole/README.md

 root = bh/telegram/plugins

 [sonarr]
-# here the torrent location is the "Torrent Folder" from the black hole setup we did earlier and watch_folder is "Watch Folder" from the same step.
+# Here the torrent location is the "Torrent Folder" from the black hole setup we did earlier and watch_folder is "Watch Folder" from the same step.
 torrent_loc=
 watch_folder=

 [radarr]
+# Here the torrent location is the "Torrent Folder" from the black hole setup we did earlier and watch_folder is "Watch Folder" from the same step.
+# The API key for radarr can be found within Settings>General of Radarr.
 api_key =
 url =
 torrent_loc=